funkylarma/adamchamberlin.info/src/posts/2007/05/google-wants-you-to-be-fit.md

 ---
 title: "Google wants you to be fit"
 date: "2007-05-22"
 categories:
   - "writing"
 tags:
-- "google"
+  - "Google"
   - "maps"
 slug: "google-wants-you-to-be-fit"
 ---